Oobhuntoo/Emsi_Interview_Project/README.md

 the same number of words from each.
 The program does this by returning a list of lines which contain the same number of words in the user input.
 This list is formed via Python's conditional list comprehension feature to identify the lines whose frequency count is equal to the max frequency count of words from the user input.
 Now, it is possible that the user enters search words which are too broad, such as "and" "the" etc. In this case, the program will find many lines which match those search words.
-Thus, the program returns the first 3 lines that match the given words.
+Thus, the program returns the first 3 lines that match the given words, since more than 1 line might be helpful, but many lines wouldn't be that helpful.
 Also, in the case where the user asks to find words which don't occur in the poem, each line will have a frequency count of 0, and thus each line will have the "maximum" count of 0.
 Thus, because of the previous feature, the first 3 lines of the poem will be returned.